algb12/GraphDS/README.md

 This version of GraphDS is a toned-down version of my original implementation.
 It makes use of OOP practices to allow algorithms to be loaded only on demand, making GraphDS fast, extendable and lightweight at the same time.

+GraphDS requires at least PHP version 5.3.
+Unit tests are run from PHP 5.4 onwards.

 ## How to install
 Simply require the Composer package.
 In the directory of your project, run:

 `composer require algb12/graph-ds`

 ## What is it even useful for?
 Please see the sample app in the `SampleApp_RoadPlanner` directory to find a primitive application of GraphDS.
 The RoadPlanner app calculates the shortest road between two cities, using Dijkstra's, multi-path Dijkstra's and the Floyd-Warshall algorithm.
+It also shows the order of vertex discoveries by the BFS and DFS algorithms.

 ## Basic syntax
 GraphDS has functions to create vertices and edges for both, undirected and directed graphs.
 The user does not need to worry about which type of edge/vertex is created, as this is all abstracted away under the relevant classes.